ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfacePolygonTriangulatorInitializer.rst

 ISurfacePolygonTriangulatorInitializer
 ======================================

-.. py:class:: ISurfacePolygonTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.ISurfacePolygonTriangulatorInitializer

    object

    Triangulates a polygon, with an optional hole, on a central body, into a triangle mesh and a surrounding boundary.
 The mesh is commonly visualized with the triangle mesh primitive or surface mesh primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfacePolygonTriangulatorInitializer

 Overview
 --------